 I welcome you to IAMAdoptee and invite you to share IAMAdoptee with others as we curate a body of resources for the international adoptee community to help know that “we are not so different from each other; historically, as narratives, we are each of us unique.”
 (Dr. Oliver Sachs)

 Joy Lieberthal Rho, LCSW

-Tom Kaplan and Joy Lieberthal met in 1997 shortly after the incorporation of Also-Known-As, Inc. in New York City, a non-profit volunteer organization created for international adoptees.
+Joy Lieberthal Rho and Thomas Kaplan met in 1997 shortly after the incorporation of Also-Known-As, Inc. in New York City, a non-profit volunteer organization created for international adoptees.
 We teamed up to create the Youth Mentorship Program which we are so proud to know continues today.
 Our friendship has gone from attending years of adoptee functions, speaking on panels, serving the Korean adoptee community to traveling to Korea, navigating our relationships with our birth families, attending each others’ weddings and raising our boys; we each have 2!

 Over the last 20 years, social media has become the seminal way for international adoptees to connect and create community.
 As adoptees, we still thrill when we make a connection with another adoptee.
 It never gets old!
-Because these connections become intimate fast, Tom wanted to find a way for adoptees to meet and connect, “Like a dating app for adoptees!”
-He wondered if there was a platform he could create for adoptees to find each other easier.
+Because these connections become intimate fast, Tom wanted to find a way for adoptees to find each other easier, meet and connect.